 The AERO 1101, AERO 1102, AERO 2101, and AERO 2102 classes are collectively referred to as the General Military Course (GMC) and have Leadership Laboratory co-requisites for cadets.
-The GMC concentrates on two major themes: (1) Foundation of the United States Air Force and (2) Evolution of USAF Air and Space Power.
-Students will survey the basic characteristics, missions, and organization of the Air Force and examine the development and employment of air power.
-For cadets, the GMC culminates in a four-week, off campus training course called Leadership Evaluation and Development (LEAD).
+The GMC concentrates on two major themes: (1) Heritage and Values and (2) Team and Leadership Fundamentals.
+Students will survey general aspects of the Department of the Air Force, opportunities for Air Force officers, employment of air and space power, and leadership and team building.
+For cadets, the GMC culminates in a two-week, off campus training course called Field Training.
+For cadets, the GMC culminates in a four-week, off campus training course called Field Training.).
 Cadets who begin AFROTC with an expectation to complete the program and their baccalaureate degree in less than 4 years may concurrently take AERO 1101 and 2101 or AERO 1102 and 2102 in order to preserve at least 2 full years in the Professional Officer Course.